 The Mura CMS was deployed to manage all of the digital content pages for Scientific American, and the tight integration between Mura and Slatwall allows Scientific American to sell access to an entire edition of the digital magazine.

-Beyond the technology platform and administration functionality, Slatwall provides Scientific American with marketing tools, which can be used to gain more flexibility, speed to market and marketing intelligence than ever before.
-These include:
+Beyond the technology platform and administration functionality, Slatwall provides Scientific American with marketing tools.
+These tools can be used to gain more flexibility, speed to market, and marketing intelligence than ever before.

 With a custom integration between Mura CMS and Slatwall, the Scientific American team can take advantage of expanding landing pages and marketing page functionality.

 The landing pages are linked directly to dynamic products and product content within Slatwall.
 Based on selections and products, administrators can choose from a number of preset configurations to generate unique landing pages or work with the in-house design team at Scientific American to create custom designs and layouts.
 They can tie those pages directly to products and promotions within Slatwall.

 “Scientific American took the right approach with this complex project.
 They put their business requirements first and then looked for a technical solution to meet their needs, instead of letting the technology dictate functionality,” explained David Crouch, president at ten24 Digital Solutions.
 "The Slatwall Commerce system gave them the flexibility to configure the system according to their marketing and fulfillment logic.
 And the Scientific American team did an excellent job at steering through all of the inevitable road blocks of a project of this magnitude, we can’t wait to continue our partnership.”

 The built-in Slatwall reporting engine provides a framework for Scientific American to create any number of reports related to sales, promotions, orders, returns, and transactions.
 These reports can be customized by date range, while adding different dimensions and metrics.
 The reports can also allow comparison between date ranges and can be exported or saved for future use.